Sunbetha/assignment/task1/readme.md

 ____________________________________________________________________________________
 1. The dockerfile can be used to create container running nginx image with sample html page, running as non-root user.
+   - This is achieved by replacing the default conf files of nginx with pre-configured files and providing necessary permissions.